All Products

 Document Center

-If you have a self-managed Kubernetes cluster and want to dynamically adjust the number of nodes in the cluster based on actual workloads, you can use Cluster Autoscaler (CA) together with Alibaba Cloud Auto Scaling to ensure efficient resource usage and service stability.
+To dynamically adjust the number of worker nodes in your self-managed Kubernetes cluster based on workload, use Cluster Autoscaler with Alibaba Cloud Auto Scaling.
+This ensures efficient resource utilization and service stability.

 Important